DeviationTX/deviation-manual/source/ch_model.rst

 .. macro:: floatimg images/devo10/ch_model/cyclic.png

 .. endif::
 **Cyclic1, Cyclic2, Cyclic3**: The 3 outputs of the helicopter swash-plate mix.
-These will represent the 3 servos connected to the helicopter swash-plate (see `Swash Configuration`_).
+These will represent the 3 servos connected to the helicopter swash-plate (see :ref:`swash-configuration`).

 Reordering Mixers
 ~~~~~~~~~~~~~~~~~